 It’s time to replace your doors if they’re old and worn out.
 You can see visible signs of damage, like cracking and chipping.
 When purchasing new doors, it’s best to choose high-grade brands, like Marvin doors, or look for a trusted local supplier.

 For exterior doors, the undercut should always be between 8mm to 10mm.
 A larger gap can compromise your home’s safety and comfort since it risks exposure to heat, cold, and moisture.

 The visible space under the door exceeding 10mm is typically caused by poor installation or worn-out weatherstripping.
 While the door may look salvageable, some may show water and moisture damage due to weather exposure.
 Therefore, replacing it is the best choice.
 Hiring an expert installer helps prevent this problem from recurring.

 One should immediately replace a door before severe damage or poor functionality happens.
-However, an outdated design is enough reason to install new ones to refresh your home’s look.
+However, Greendoors.co.uk can help you to install new ones to refresh your home’s look.

 If you’re renovating your home, include entry door replacement in your checklist.
 A brand-new front door can improve your property’s curb appeal while upgrading your home’s security.
 It’s an excellent upgrade worth splurging on.

 Wooden doors are prone to warping and peeling when constantly exposed to the elements like rain, moisture, and sun.
 Premium quality hardwood doors may only require re-sanding and refinishing, but other materials, like wood composite, need replacement.

 In most cases, warping and peeling aren’t superficial damage.
 These signs show that moisture has already seeped into the material.
 Failure to replace the door may compromise your security since it can break down quickly.